How to Display Google Reviews on My Website

 - Add a widget.
 Widgets are easy enough to install on most content management systems.
 WordPress, for example, has many Google review plugins that only require you to click the install button.

 - Use the API.
 An API, or application programming interface, allows different software to communicate with one another on the back end.
-First, you’ll need to enable the Google My Business API so that your Google reviews can be visible on your website.
+First, you’ll need to enable the Google Business Profile API so that your Google reviews can be visible on your website.
 Once it’s enabled, you can follow these steps to display all reviews or a specific review, as well as reviews from specified locations.
 Additionally, you can reply to reviews or delete a review reply.
 In other words, this functionality is control over your Google reviews on your website domain.

 Important Rules for Your Reviews Page